-Resource class: Intent Resource referenced by: Partition: Input of processes: Output of processes: -
+Resource class: Intent

+Resource referenced by: Partition: Option

+Input of processes: Output of processes: -

 Name Data Type Description HoleType NameSpan Type of holemaking operation.
-Possible values include: 2Hole - Holes for the RingBinding process with the2Hole RingSystem used in Europe.
-3Hole - Holes for the RingBinding process with the 3Hole RingSystem used in North America.
-4Hole - Holes for the RingBinding process with the 4Hole RingSystem used in Europe.
-PlasticCombEuro - Holes for PlasticCombBinding with the (Distance = 12 mm; Holes = 7 mm x 3 mm) PlasticCombUSA1 - Holes for PlasticCombBinding with the (Distance = 14.28 mm; Holes = 8 mm x 3 mm) Explicit - Holes are defined in an array of Hole elements.
-HoleIntent element Array of all Hole elements.
-Used when HoleType = Explicit.
-This is common in CoilBinding, VeloBinding, WireCombBinding.
+Possible values include: 2HoleEuro - Holes for the RingBinding process with the 2Hole RingSystem .
+3HoleUS - Holes for the RingBinding process with the 3Hole RingSystem .
+4HoleEuro - Holes for the RingBinding process with the 4Hole RingSystem .
+Explicit - Holes are defined in an array of Hole elements.
+HoleList? element Array of all Hole elements.
+Used when HoleType = Explicit .